veerprakash28/ng-fletnix-backend/readme.md

 ## Links

-Before you jump on to coding, Here is the live link for the App.
-Do give a star to the repo if you like :)
+Before you start, here is the live link for the App.
+If you like the project, do give a star to the repo!

 - [Live Link](https://ng-fletnix.netlify.app/home) (Fletnix - What to watch)
 - [Frontend Repo](https://github.com/veerprakash28/ng-fletnix-frontend) (Repository of Frontend made using Angular 17)